On ternary positive-definite quadratic forms with the same representations over Z: Introduction

 \item $\{ f, g \} \sim \left\{ c ( x_1^2 - x_1 x_2 + x_2^2 ) + d (x_1 + x_2 + 3 x_3)^2, c ( x_1^2 + 3 x_2^2) + d (x_1 + 3 x_3)^2 \right\}$ for some $c, d \in \RealField$,

-\item $\{ f, g \} \sim \{ c f_2, c g_2 \}$ for some $c \in \RealField$ and $f_2, g_2$ contained in either of the No.1--53 in Tables \ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(1/3)}--\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(3/3)}. \end{enumerate} \end{description}
+\item $\{ f, g \} \sim \{ c f_2, c g_2 \}$ for some $c \in \RealField$ and $f_2, g_2$ contained in either of the No.1--53 in Tables~\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(1/3)}--\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(3/3)}. \end{enumerate} \end{description}

-In the above, the non-regular cases newly found in our search are also included.
-However, it should be noted that they were just confirmed to have the identical set of representations up to 3,000,000, by computation.
-The same thing can be proved up to $\infty$, with regard to regular quadratic forms.
+Although the non-regular cases newly found in our search are also included in the above, it should be noted that they were just confirmed to have the identical set of representations up to 3,000,000, by computation.
+With regard to regular quadratic forms, it is not difficult to confirm that all of their integral representations are perfectly identical.